Passing Dependencies

 $obj->cache = $cache;

-This method is considered inappropriate because the property must be declared as public.
-Hence, we have no control over whether the passed dependency will actually be of the specified type (this was true before PHP 7.4) and we lose the ability to react to the newly assigned dependency with our own code, for example to prevent subsequent changes.
-At the same time, the property becomes part of the public interface of the class, which may not be desirable.
+This method is considered inappropriate because the member property must be declared as public.
+Consequently, we lose control over ensuring the passed dependency is actually of the required type (this was particularly true before PHP 7.4 type hinting for properties), and we lose the ability to react to a newly assigned dependency with custom logic, for example, to prevent subsequent modification.
+At the same time, the property becomes part of the class's public API, which might not be intended.

-The setting of the variable is defined in the DI container configuration in section setup:
+Property assignment is defined in the DI container configuration in the setup section:

 services: